Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Bring additional cash to closing

-• Renegotiate terms
+• Renegotiate the terms

 • Challenge or appeal the appraisal

-• Cancel if the contract allows
+• Cancel when permitted by the contract

 The seller may: